wuba/react-native-echarts/blog/2023-03-10-using-wuba-react-native-echarts/index.md

 ![picture](./skia-chinese.png)

-Well, although it can, but it seems that Chinese can not be displayed properly, Android Chinese are not displayed, iOS is a mess of code.
-After reading the documentation, skia currently does not support Chinese on the Android side, We can display Chinese on iOS by setting the font to 'PingFang SC', for example:
+Well, although it can, it seems that Chinese can not be displayed properly, Android Chinese is not displayed, and iOS is a mess of code.
+After reading the documentation, skia currently does not support Chinese on the Android side, We can display Chinese on iOS by setting the font to ‘PingFang SC’, for example:

 ```javascript
 const option = {